devihall/my-ai-dream/README.md

 ## Description

-An AI-powered creative design platform, which allows users to create original graphics , logos, product concept images, art and realistic images.
+An AI-powered creative design platform, which allows users to create original graphics , logos, product-concept images, art and realistic images.

 Graphic design is so important for the success of a business.
 Creating marketing materials can be a process and can take anywhere from 4 to 6 weeks to even months, to complete.
+AI Dream can reduce time taken to create marketing campaigns, so business owners can focus on the bigger picture.

+AI Dream can help make graphic design services more accessible to all consumers, by using an intuitive AI- powered workflow.

+Users can simply input their specifications and the AI powered Design Wizard will  generate their creative assets in seconds.

 ## Screenshot